Coming to the Aid of Refugees One Patient at a Time

 “It’s very cold now in Serbia and Croatia.
 And yet a lot of these people are barefoot.
 They don’t even have socks.
 Some of them have short pants.
 It’s very sad,” she says.

 In coordination with our Church partners and local organizations in Serbia, CRS is providing around-the-clock medical support, along with food, water, clothing, hygiene items, temporary shelter, and information, translation and legal services.
-We’re also responding to the European refugee crisis in Croatia, Macedonia, Greece, Albania, Bulgaria and Germany.
+We’re also responding to the European refugee crisis in Italy, Macedonia, Greece, Albania and Bulgaria.

 Mitrovic recently spoke about what it’s like to bear witness to so much suffering, as she treats patients in desperate need of medical assistance.